-Most of us have heard the phrase think critically before, and most of us understand that thinking critically is important.
+Most of us have heard the phrase critical thinking before.
+And most of us understand that thinking critically is important.
 We may even have a strong desire to improve our own critical thinking skills.

 To help make the concept of critical thinking clearer, let’s start with what critical thinking is not.